Set up connection to database

 3 Freya mythology None None NaN NaN

-Finally, an outer join keeps rows from both tables even when they don’t have a match.
 SQLite doesn’t have a built-in keyword for outer joins.
 In cases where an outer join is needed, we have to either use a different SQL engine or perform an outer join via pandas.
-However, in our (the author’s) experience, outer joins are rarely used in practice compared to inner and left joins.
+However, in our (the authors’) experience, outer joins are rarely used in practice compared to inner and left joins.

-We want to know how the popularity of name categories in nyt have changed over time.
-To answer this question:
+We want to know how the popularity of name categories in nyt has changed over time.
+To answer this question, we should:

 1. Inner join baby with nyt, matching rows where the names are equal.